Royal Navy ranks, rates, and uniforms of the 18th and 19th centuries: 1827-1830

 A radical change in the full-dress coat occurred in 1827 when a new pattern was introduced that was very similar to the undress coat of the 1812-1825 pattern.
 Instead of sloping away from the chest, the tails of the coat were now cut away at the waist (like a modern-day civilian tailcoat) and were ordered to be buttoned up at all times.
 Midshipmen, Masters, Volunteers of the First and Second class and Surgeons were to keep their existing uniforms but were to wear them fully buttoned up.
 In 1827, regulations; there was ordered to be no distinction between full dress and undress, the only distinction between the two being that officers were allowed to wear plain blue trousers in undress.

 In 1829, however, a single-breasted frock coat was allowed to officers for wear in the vicinity of their ships.
 For more formal wear, the coat above with tails, cocked hat, and epaulets was still prescribed.
 This featured sleeve lace to denote rank: a braid for midshipmen and mates, two stripes for lieutenants, two stripes for commanders, and three stripes for captains.
 These were a precursor to the current system of sleeve rank insignia.
 Flag officers were to wear their epaulettes with the frock coat.
 Other officers only were to wear epaulettes on their tailcoat.
 This garment was worn with plain blue trousers and a peaked cap by all officers.
-Although short-lived (it was abolished in 1842), this frock-coat was an important precursor and influence on later styles of uniform, particularly in undress.
+Although short-lived (it was abolished in 1842, and replaced again by a plain double breasted tailcoat), this frock-coat was an important precursor and influence on later styles of uniform, particularly in undress.